vvvv/VL.Devices.Nuitrack/README.md

-# VL.Devices.NuiTrack
+# VL.Devices.Nuitrack
-Set of nodes to use the [Nuitrack API](https://nuitrack.com) in vl.
+Set of nodes to use the [Nuitrack API](https://nuitrack.com) in VL.

 ## Using the library
 Ensure you've a recent VL version installed (>= 2019.2-0300).

 ### Nuget installation
-In order to use this library with vl you have to install the nuget that is available via nuget.org.
-For information on how to use nugets with vl, see [Managing Nugets](https://vvvv.gitbooks.io/the-gray-book/content/en/reference/libraries/dependencies.html#_manage_nugets) in the vl documentation.
+In order to use this library with VL you have to install the nuget that is available via nuget.org.
+For information on how to use nugets with VL, see [Managing Nugets](https://vvvv.gitbooks.io/the-gray-book/content/en/reference/libraries/dependencies.html#_manage_nugets) in the VL documentation.
 As described there you go to the commandline and then type:

     nuget install VL.Devices.Nuitrack -prerelease